rsdoiel/pttk/README.md

     go install
 ```

-NOTE: This recipe assumes' you are familar with setting up a
+NOTE: This recipe assumes' you are familiar with setting up a
 Go development environment (e.g. You've set GOPATH environment
 appropriately).
 See the [go website](https://golang.org) for
 details about setting up and compiler programs.